jnk0le/random/pipeline cycle test/README.md

 In a nested loop scenario, the inner branch shows 4 cycles of mispredict penalty.
 There is also around 30 accumulated loop invariant cycles of penealty. (which includes outer loop mispredict penalty)

+`it` instruction tripple issues provided that there is enough fetch bandwidth.\
+`it` instruction perform actual predication (no branching, "wastes" execution slots instead)\
+Predicated out instruction cause less stalls due to operand contention, than when allowed to retire. (stalls are still being measured)\
+`it` intruction can onsume flags in 0 cycles, however it is recommended to keep 1-2 cycle clearance as it cannot immediately consume flags from EX4 ALU or EX3 shifts (same or previous cycle)

 ### HW loop (`WLS`/`LE`)